Kris Bryant Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.49 team ERA ranks 22nd among all league pitching staffs.
+- The Diamondbacks have a 4.43 team ERA that ranks 20th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 15th in baseball in home runs given up (62 total, 1.1 per game).
+- The Diamondbacks rank 16th in baseball in home runs allowed (63 total, 1.1 per game).

-- The Diamondbacks are sending Gallen (6-2) to the mound to make his 12th start of the season.
-He is 6-2 with a 2.97 ERA and 75 strikeouts through 66 2/3 innings pitched.
+- Henry gets the start for the Diamondbacks, his seventh of the season.
+He is 2-1 with a 4.50 ERA and 18 strikeouts through 34 2/3 innings pitched.

-- In his last time out on Wednesday against the Philadelphia Phillies, the right-hander tossed 5 2/3 innings, allowing two earned runs while surrendering five hits.
+- The lefty last appeared in relief on Saturday, when he threw 1 1/3 scoreless innings against the Boston Red Sox while giving up one hit.

+- In seven games this season, the 25-year-old has a 4.50 ERA and 4.8 strikeouts per nine innings, while giving up a batting average of .258 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.